Roland Charles: Photographic career

 In 1992, to coincide with the release of the book, Charles organized an exhibit called Life in a Day of Black Los Angeles: The Way We See It.
 The images, displayed at the Museum of African-American Art and then as a traveling exhibit, were intended to show black life across the spectrum of black social experience, and specifically sought to address what Charles and co-editor Toyomi Igus described as the misrepresentation of black culture in the media.
 The images in the show drew from communities across Los Angeles county, including Pasadena, Watts, and Beverly Hills.

 As Charles was finalizing the book, the Los Angeles Riots occurred, and the project was amended to include numerous images from that event and its aftermath.
 “We were right in the book’s final selection process when the ‘epilogue’ happened,” Charles told the L.A.
 Times.

 Following the Los Angeles Riots, Charles was active as both a photographer and curator in a number of events and retrospective exhibitions about the event.
 His photograph "Going to the Dogs" was called “the most powerful image” in the first major show after the event, at the Louis Stern Galleries in Beverly Hills.

-Charles’ dedication to a fair depiction of black life could be seen in his participation in the controversy around the Whitney Museum’s 1995 show, “Black Male: Representations of Masculinity in Contemporary American Art.”
+Charles' dedication to a fair depiction of black life could be seen in his participation in the controversy around the Whitney Museum’s 1995 show, “Black Male: Representations of Masculinity in Contemporary American Art.”
 The show spurred a series of counter-exhibits called “African American Representations of Masculinity,” led by a group of black artists in Los Angeles including Charles.
 Interviewed by LA Weekly, Charles said that he hoped to humanize black men and dispel fear with his images, and said: "Since Birth of a Nation, we’ve had an image problem."

+Charles' work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.